Safeguarding COVID-19 Vaccines with SSI - Part 3

 Granted: All of these examples could also somehow be realized with a PKI.
 However, the SSI framework thinks in terms of identity and credential standards.
 Ultimately, it still relies on a trust cascade, but it becomes more adaptive and distributed.
 In this sense, it functions as a generalization of a PKI, basically a “system of systems”.
 Every permission can be atomically adjusted for each device; interoperability can be ensured by verifiable credentials: if VirGo admits only those devices to the network that can handle network-specific security requests (in the form of verifiable credentials), VirGo knows that the devices have been configured to work with this network.
 If trust level changes for certain applications, or security issues are detected in certain ecosystem, VirGo can simply invalidate the credentials pertaining to the issue, without much overhead.
 Thanks to its peer-to-peer nature and the ease of granular access management, SSI scores higher on confidentiality and scalability compared to a PKI.

 From Dylan’s and our nerdy engineer’s point of view, this paradigm of identity-based security is also very exciting as it aligns neatly with the trend of increasingly systemic and holistic enterprise-grade cybersecurity management.
-After the ISO 27001 standard, the Cybersecurity Maturity Model Certification newly established by the US-American Department of Defense, is becoming an increasingly mandated quasi-standard of best practices in high-security IT environments.
+After the ISO 27001 standard, the United States Department of Defense’s newly established Cybersecurity Maturity Model Certification (accessible from US-based IP addresses at https://www.acq.osd.mil/cmmc/draft.html) is becoming an increasingly mandated quasi-standard of best practices in high-security IT environments.

 The credentials and permissions given through SSI can also, but do not necessarily need to be stored on a blockchain.
 As discussed before, benefits can be found mainly in creating an indisputable audit trail for all ecosystem participants, if this is an important pillar of your IoT application.
 Dylan sums up the analysis (see Exhibit 7) and is excited to have discovered SSI – especially as it allows them to offer even new and better service to the customers!
 Yet they wonder: If SSI solves so many problems, why is still so rarely utilized?